Types Of Laser Eye Surgery We Offer

 Around the same time, two European doctors were working on a procedure which would later become known as LASIK.
 The treatment was approved in the US in 1999.
 LASIK involves a different method—cutting a flap into the cornea to penetrate down just below the permanent layer.
 Once the reshaping is complete, the cornea is returned to its original position; In this way, only the edges need to recover and thus recovery time is a fraction of that of PRK and LASEK.

 PRESBYOND® Laser Blended Vision

-PRESBYOND® Laser Blended Vision is a revolutionary technique which has been on offer here at London Vision Clinic since 2005.
+PRESBYOND® Laser Blended Vision is a revolutionary technique that has been on offer here at London Vision Clinic since 2004.

 It is often believed that the effects of ageing on the eyes are untreatable, and in some clinics, that is true.
 But with PRESBYOND® Laser Blended Vision at London Vision Clinic, we can significantly reduce the effects of presbyopia and even eliminate the need for reading glasses, bifocals, or varifocals.

 ReLEx SMILE is a new flap-less from of surgery which was first offered in the UK here at London Vision Clinic.

 Often known simply as SMILE—Small Incision Lenticule Extraction—the procedure can be used to treat short-sightedness and drier eyes and allows for very high myopic prescriptions to be treatable.
 One of the benefits of SMILE is that because no flap is created, the surgery and healing time is even further reduced.

 During this keyhole procedure, the eye is completely numbed, allowing the state-of-the-art Carl Zeiss VisuMax laser to perform a series of pulses into the cornea.
 The bubbles produced from these pulses—which are less than 1/100th the width of a human hair—outline the tissue that needs to be removed, ready for the surgeon to draw out through a tiny connecting tunnel.

 If you would like to book a consultation at London Vision Clinic, or find out more about the different types of Laser Eye Surgery we offer, leave us a comment or give us a call on 020 7224 1005.